What are cultural values? Cultural competence

 Cultural values do not include modern souvenirs, cultural items of serial and mass production.

-Prohibited for export are movable objects of historical, artistic, scientific or other cultural value and classified as particularly valuable objects of cultural heritage of the peoples of the Russian Federation, regardless of the time of their creation.
+Prohibited for export are movable items of historical, artistic, scientific or other cultural value and classified as particularly valuable objects of cultural heritage of the peoples of the Russian Federation, regardless of the time of their creation.

-cultural values created over 100 years ago
+cultural property created more than 100 years ago

 In accordance with international treaties and legislation of the Russian Federation, cultural property illegally exported from its territory and illegally imported into its territory must be returned.